petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pool-overview.md

 ms.custom:
   - ignite-2024
 ms.topic: concept-article
-ms.date: 5/10/2025
+ms.date: 5/19/2025
 ms.reviewer: tomvcassidy
 ---

-# Standby pools for Azure Container Instances (Preview)
+# Standby pools for Azure Container Instances

 > [!IMPORTANT]
-> Standby pools for Azure Container Instances are currently in preview.
-Previews are made available to you on the condition that you agree to the [supplemental terms of use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).
-Some aspects of this feature may change prior to general availability (GA).
+> For standby pools to successfully create and manage resources, it requires access to the associated resources in your subscription.
+Ensure the correct permissions are assigned to the standby pool resource provider in order for your standby pool to function properly.
+For detailed instructions, see **[configure role permissions for standby pools](container-instances-standby-pool-configure-permissions.md)**.

 Standby pools for Azure Container Instances enable you to create a pool of pre-provisioned container groups that can be used in response to incoming traffic.
 The container groups in the pool are fully provisioned, initialized, and ready to receive work.